gescande/Meteo-station/README.md

 To do :

-- Create another page with all the datas
 - Add some security
 - Add some audit feature to see who do what
 - Add some email sender